fastify/fastify/docs/ContentTypeParser.md

 })
 ```

-You can also use the api `hasContentTypeParser` to find if a specific content-type parser already exist.
+You can also use the `hasContentTypeParser` API to find if a specific content type parser already exists.

 ##### Catch All
-There are some cases where you need to catch all the request regardless their `content-type`, with Fastify you just need to do add the `'*'` content type.
+There are some cases where you need to catch all requests regardless of their content type.
+With Fastify, you just need to add the `'*'` content type.
 ```js
 fastify.addContentTypeParser('*', function (req, done) {
   var data = ''